Gladiator (2000 soundtrack)

 Gladiator: Music From the Motion Picture is the original soundtrack album of the 2000 film Gladiator.
-The soundtrack was composed and arranged by Hans Zimmer and Lisa Gerrard, and was released on April 25, 2000.
+The soundtrack was composed and arranged by Hans Zimmer, Lisa Gerrard and Jivan Gasparyan and was released on April 25, 2000.
 It was conducted and orchestrated by Gavin Greenaway and performed by the Lyndhurst Orchestra.

 The album won the Golden Globe Award for Best Original Score.
 It was also nominated for the Academy Award for Best Original Score and the BAFTA Award for Best Score ("Anthony Asquith Award for Film Music").